 Physical Characteristics

 It is not frost tender.
-It is in flower from Jul to October, and the seeds ripen from Aug to October.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Bees.
+It is in flower from July to October, and the seeds ripen from August to October.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils and prefers well-drained soil.
 Suitable pH: acid, neutral and basic (alkaline) soils.
 It cannot grow in the shade.
 It prefers dry or moist soil.